Estimated reading time: 5 minutes

 Let’s take a closer look at the duties that a pharmacy technician has while working.

 A Pharmacy Technician Provides Medications to People

-When you walk into a pharmacy, a pharmacy technician will be there to welcome you and to ask you what you need.
+When you walk into a pharmacy, a pharmacy technician will welcome you and ask you what you need.
 Pharmacy Technicians can provide you with both prescription medications and over-the-counter medications.

 Pharmacy technicians work underneath a pharmacist and carry out many of the same tasks a pharmacist would.
 It’s their job to make sure that you leave a pharmacy with the medications prescribed to you.

 Pharmacy technicians are becoming more and more important with all the medications people are taking these days.
-Studies have shown that about 70 percent of people take at least one prescription medication, and that number is likely going to grow as people get older.
+Studies have shown that about 70 percent of people take at least one prescription medication, and that number will likely grow as people get older.